raseel-madinah/apis/index.md

 The received results can be limited by a required number using `limit` query parameter.

 ### Field selection
-Using field selection you can request only specific parts (fields) of the received objects by the `field` query parameter
+Using field selection you can request only specific parts (fields) of the received objects by the `field` query parameter.

 _They are all used by adding a query parameter to the endpoint that is being called_

 **Filtering:**
 ```markdown